 - Space to stop: Keep a safe following distance from the car in front.
 Always stay 2 seconds or more behind.

-- Be visible in your lane - check your lane position.
+- Be visible in your lane - be aware of your lane position.

-- Keep a safe following distance – always have enough space to stop.
+- Keep a safe following distance – always have space to stop.

-- Stay out of blind spots - check your lane position.
+- Stay out of blind spots – check your position in relation to other vehicles.

 4 hour professional rider training for only $20.